lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 Like all studies, the design and available data restrict what valid scientific questions you can ask.
-This is why before starting a study you should have the questions firmly in mind, since the study design dictates the question.
-Before we get into the questions we can ask, we need to cover an important concept and powerful feature of prospective cohorts.
+This is why before starting a study or analysis you should have the questions firmly in mind, since the study design dictates the questions.
+Before we get into the questions we can ask, we need to cover an important concept and a powerful feature of prospective cohorts.

 ---